Zachay-NAU/ESPHome-Support-on-Seeed-Studio-XIAO-ESP32C3/README.md

 - **Step 11.** Select the connected port.
 It is likely to be ```/dev/ttyACM1 because /dev/ttyACM0``` is connected to the reRouter CM4 1432

 Now it will download all the necessary board packages and flash the ESPHome firmware into the XIAO ESP32C3.
-If the flashing is successful, you will see the following output
+If the flashing is successful, you will see the following output.
+If you see something error, try to restart your xiao esp32c3 or enter bootloader mode by holding on the BOOT BUTTON and connect XIAO ESP32C3.

 - **Step 12.** The above window displays the real-time logs from the connected board.
 Close it by clicking **STOP**